jasonsbeer/Amiga-2000-EATX/README.md

 ADD SOME STUFF

 ## Assembling the Amiga 2000EATX
 This board makes use of suface mount devices.
 Lots of them.
 This is probably not a great first project to those new to SMD soldering.
 The Amiga 2000 made use of a lot of decoupling capacitors and pullup/pulldown resistors.
 This is reflected in this project.
-You will need the Amiga custom IC's shown in Table 2 as well as a 68000 64DIP processor.
+You will need the Amiga custom IC's shown in Table 2 as well as a 64DIP 68000 processor.
 To my knowledge, the 64DIP 68000 is no longer manufactured, but they are relatively easy to find new old stock.
+Any speed should be fine as along as it is 8MHz or greater.
 All other components may be purchased from your favorite supply house.
 The BOM includes DigiKey part numbers for your reference.

 ## BOM
 REALLY BIG!